LTLA/BiocWorkflow2015/converted/workflow.md

 ## 9 SRR499738 matureB-8086
 ```

-These files are downloaded in the SRA format, and need to be unpacked to the FASTQ format.
+These files are downloaded in the SRA format, and need to be unpacked to the FASTQ format prior to alignment.
 This can be done using the `fastq-dump` utility from the [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/?view=software).